Mineral Reserve and Mineral Resource Reporting Notes

 Notes:

-• Mineral Reserves are stated effective as of December 31, 2025 and estimated in accordance with CIM Standards
+• Mineral Reserves are stated effective as at December 31, 2025 or March 31, 2026 and estimated in accordance with CIM Standards and NI 43-101.

-• Reflects that portion of the Mineral Resource which can be economically extracted by open pit methods
+• Reflects that portion of the Mineral Resource which can be economically extracted by open pit methods.

-• A base gold price of $2,000/oz was used for the pit optimization, with the selected pit shells using values of $2,000/oz (revenue factor 1.0 for all oxides, north and satellite pits) and $1,700/oz (revenue factor 0.85) for the Sadiola Main fresh rock zone.
+• A base gold price of $2,000/oz was used for the pit optimization, with the selected pit shells using values of $2,000/oz (revenue factor 1.0 for all oxides, north and satellite pits) and $1,700/oz (revenue factor 0.85) for the Sadiola Main fresh rock zone

-• The cut-off grades used for Mineral Reserves reporting were informed by a $2,000/oz gold price and vary from 0.26 g/t to 0.69 g/t for different ore types due to differences in recoveries, costs for ore processing and ore haulage.
+• The cut-off grades used for Mineral Reserves reporting were informed by a $2,000/oz gold price and vary from 0.26 g/t to 0.69 g/t for different ore types due to differences in recoveries, costs for ore processing and ore haulage

 Kurmuk Project:

-• A base gold price of $1,700/oz was used for the pit optimization, with the selected pit shells using values of $1,530/oz (revenue factor 0.90) for Dish Mountain and $1,300/oz (revenue factor 0.76) for Ashashire.
+• A base gold price of $1,700/oz was used for the pit optimization, with the selected pit shells using values of $1,530/oz (revenue factor 0.90) for Dish Mountain and $1,300/oz (revenue factor 0.76) for Ashashire

-• The cut-off grades used for Mineral Reserves reporting were informed by a $1,700/oz gold price and vary from 0.36 g/t to 0.49 g/t for different ore types due to differences in recoveries, costs for ore processing and ore haulage.
+• The cut-off grades used for Mineral Reserves reporting were informed by a $1,700/oz gold price and vary from 0.36 g/t to 0.49 g/t for different ore types due to differences in recoveries, costs for ore processing and ore haulage

 Bonikro Mine:

-• A base gold price of $2,000/oz was used for the pit optimization (revenue factor 1.00).
+• A base gold price of $2,000/oz was used for the pit optimization (revenue factor 1.00)

 Agbaou Mine:

-• A base gold price of $2,300/oz was used for the pit optimization (revenue factor 1.00).
+• A base gold price of $2,300/oz was used for the pit optimization (revenue factor 1.00)

 Mineral Resources